What is All-Army CyberStakes?

 When and Where is it?

-The competition will run for 10 days from 30 November to 9 December and will hosted entirely online.
+The competition will run for 10 days in the Spring of 2020 and will hosted entirely online.
 You can compete from any location, no DTS required.

 While the competition will be available for 10 days, you do not need to set aside the entire time to compete.
 This lengthy period is intended to accommodate all participants in all organizations.
 If you lead any organization, a Squad, a Team, a Battalion, check out the Leaders page for more information on how to incorporate this event into your training.